liang924/NTN/Paper Review Template/Functional block diagram of the DVB-S2X System.md

 - If the input is a **continuous data stream** (UPL = 0): **no processing is needed**, transmit directly.
 - If the input is **packetized** (UPL ≠ 0, fixed-length packets with a sync-byte): **CRC-8 encoding must be applied**.
+> UPL (User Packet Length) is a parameter used to describe the length of each user packet.
+It also represents the actual packet length, but only when the input is packetized (i.e., when UPL ≠ 0).
 #### How does it work?

 1. **Remove the sync-byte at the beginning of each packet**.